abacusmodeling/abacus-develop/docs/quick_start/hands_on.md

 ## Running Geometry Optimization

 In order to run a full geometry optimization in ABACUS, the tag `calculation` in `INPUT` should be set to `cell-relax`.
 In addition, the convergence criteria for atomics force and cell stress can be set through the tags `force_thr_ev` and `stress_thr`, respectively.
-The maximum number of ionc steps is controled by `relax_nmax`.
+The maximum number of ionc steps is controlled by `relax_nmax`.

 ### A quick LCAO example